 - Choose one virtue that resonates with them as the most useful at the current time.
-E.g. a teenager who is struggling with self-esteem will often pick ‘modesty’ because she/he wants to develop a stronger sense of identity and self worth.
+E.g. a teenager who is struggling with self-esteem will often pick ‘know my great worth’ because she/he wants to develop a stronger sense of identity and self worth.

 - Commit to developing the virtue in their personal character.
 This is done in written and spoken reflection and symbolic artwork.
 E.g. participants share their chosen virtue with a partner who then paints a symbol of that virtue onto a glass candle holder.
 This special momento serves as a reminder to strive for and recalibrate back to the virtue.

 - As participants extract virtues from their own personal stories, their self-confidence and resilience improves as they start to identify with the noble, moral life.

 The retreat offers several opportunities to develop the virtuous habit:

 - The participants are arranged into small groups where they have several challenges to accomplish such as team-building games and the respectful sharing of stories.

 - They also have plenty of opportunities in all elements of retreat including meal times, free time and rituals.